Latin America looks to Europe for drug fighting models

 At a summit of American leaders in April, U.S. President Barack Obama faced vocal doubts from his southern counterparts over anti-drug policies.

-Guatemalan President Otto Perez has openly proposed decriminalizing certain drugs.
-Guatemala, Mexico’s neighbor to the south, has been torn apart by drug violence and corruption by narcos has deeply penetrated government institutions.
+Guatemalan President Otto Perez has openly proposed decriminalising certain drugs.
+Guatemala, Mexico’s neighbour to the south, has been torn apart by drug violence and corruption by narcos has deeply penetrated government institutions.

-The European drug monitoring agency EMCDDA said in its annual report cocaine seizures in Europe peaked at 120 metric tons in 2006 and had declined since to 61 metric tons in 2010.
+The European drug monitoring agency EMCDDA said in its annual report cocaine seizures in Europe peaked at 120 tonnes in 2006 and had declined since to 61 tonnes in 2010.

 Spain remains the country that reports the highest number of cocaine seizures but they have also fallen there as authorities stepped up policing of the southern coast.